Dog-Friendly Broome: Visiting Broome with a Dog

 Sunset is also the time of the most popular camel rides on Cable Beach.
 These famous rides have taken place on Cable Beach for decades and are a sight to behold, even if you don’t take part.

 The camels walk along the beach north of the rocks, where 4WDs are also allowed.
 Just be careful to keep your dog well away, particularly if your dog shows an inclination to bark at the camels.
+A new rule requires that dogs are always kept on-leash around camels.

-3. Look for Dinosaur Footprints at Gantheaume Point
+#4 Look for Dinosaur Footprints

 The history of Broome dates back to prehistoric times, with some of the best dinosaur footprints in Australia found around Broome.
-One of the most popular spots to visit them is Gantheaume Point, at the southern end of Cable Beach, where leashed dogs are permitted.
+One of the most popular spots to visit them is Gantheaume Point, at the southern end of Cable Beach, where off-leash dogs are permitted.

 The Point can be reached by road, which is surprisingly unsealed for the last 600 metres (at least when we visited in 2021).
 Take it easy if you’re in a 2WD, as it can be bumpy, or park at the Turf Club instead.
 Then follow the walking track over to the rocks.